-I love the concept of a wooden game board that can be dropped into a recessed part of the table top.
-This will allow a couple of options.
+I love the concept of a wooden game board that I can drop into a recessed part of the tabletop.
+This is because it will allow a couple of options.
 When not in use, the game can be flipped over and it would look like a regular table.
 I actually have a wooden checkers game that flips over to a tic tac toe board.
-Now I just need to figure out how to build up the table top.
+Now I just need to figure out how to build up the tabletop.

 This would be an awesome way to combine both games into one table.

 All of these Pinterest projects give me ideas on what kind of game tables are best for use in my home.
 I hope that you enjoyed looking at these as much as I did!
 I still don’t quite know how I’m going to build it, what colors I’ll use, or any details.
 That will all come together as I build it.